Plains rat: Behaviour and ecology

 The plains rat constructs a complex system of shallow connected tunnels beneath the cracking clay of gibber plains, emerging only at night to feed on seeds, stems and arthropods.
 The home range of an adult is roughly 1.6 hectares.
 During non-breeding periods both sexes live together in colonies of up to 20 individuals; however, during breeding periods one male occupies a burrow with up to three females.
 During breeding cycles males becoming increasingly agitated and both sexes are known to stand on their hind feet and squeal loudly when threatened.
 Whilst breeding is not regularly seasonal, young is generally produced after sexual maturity is reached at 8–10 weeks and after a gestation period of 30–31 days.
 Litter sizes usually consist of four young but up to seven young can be produced in one litter.

 The lifespan of the plains rat is generally two years; however, their survival often depends on resource availability.
 Thus, during years of consecutively high rainfall, their lifespan can approach 4.5 years.
 Similarly, during severe drought most will only survive one year.

-Figure 5 European red fox (Vulpes vulpes), a common predator of the plains rat.
+European red fox (Vulpes vulpes), a common predator of the plains rat.
 Lake Cargelligo, NSW, Australia.
 Photography by Harley Kingston (03/01/2012).

 Threats

 Habitat degradation, introduced predators and drought collectively threaten the survival of the plains rat.
 Habitat degradation mainly derives from introduced hoofed stock and land clearing.
 Hoofed stock lessen vegetation cover, crush the seed bank and trample burrows while land clearing removes food sources vital to the survival of the plains rat.
-Reduced vegetation cover and damaged burrows only makes it easier for introduced predators such as the European fox (Vulpes vulpes) (Figure 5) and feral cat (Felis catus) to excavate shallow burrows.
+Reduced vegetation cover and damaged burrows only makes it easier for introduced predators such as the European fox (Vulpes vulpes) and feral cat (Felis catus) to excavate shallow burrows.
 This can contribute to local extinctions, particularly when populations are already low during periods of drought.
 Other potential threats to the plains rat include altered fire regimes, leading to increased intensity of bushfires; competition with the introduced house mouse (Mus musculus) and European rabbit (Oryctolagus cuniculus); and, climate change.

-Figure 6 Plains rat near Mount Dare Station, SA, Australia.
+Plains rat near Mount Dare Station, SA, Australia.
 Photography by Tim Bawden (07/09/2017).

 Conservation

 The Action Plan for Australian Mammals 2012 identifies three main conservation objectives for the plains rat.
 These objectives include: 1) managing threats in order to secure or increase the plain rat's overall population size; 2) maintaining viable sub-populations where the plains rat is known to occur; and, 3) identifying and protecting drought refugia.
-The 2012 National Recovery Plan for the Plains Mouse encourages collaboration between communities, governments and industries to meet these conservation objectives in order to conserve the plains rat (Figure 6).
+The 2012 National Recovery Plan for the Plains Mouse encourages collaboration between communities, governments and industries to meet these conservation objectives in order to conserve the plains rat.

 A captive population from Alice Springs Desert Park in Northern Territory, Australia has provided the opportunity for research used to promote easy health assessment tools for both captive and wildlife populations.